 Contraindications*: This herb should not be used by those with Spleen or Stomach Deficiency with or without diarrhea.

-In Traditional Chinese Medicine (TCM), phellodendron bark are plants that belong to the 'Herbs that clear Heat and dry Dampness' category.
+In Traditional Chinese Medicine (TCM), Huang Bo belongs to the 'Herbs that clear Heat and dry Dampness' category.
 Herbs in this category are used to clear inflammatory and infectious conditions, referred to as 'Internal Heat' in TCM.
 This is why most of the herbs in this category will have both antibacterial and antiviral properties.
-In TCM one has too much 'Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an excess of Yang (Hot in nature).
+In TCM one has too much 'Internal Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an Excess of Yang (Hot in nature).
 Herbs that clear Heat and dry Dampness treat the latter while, at the same time, relieving the body of excess Dampness.
 As such they tend to be Cold or Neutral in nature.

 As suggested by its category Huang Bo is Cold in nature.
 This means that Huang Bo typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
 Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
 Depending on your condition Huang Bo can help restore a harmonious balance between Yin and Yang.

 Huang Bo also tastes Bitter.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Bitter ingredients like Huang Bo tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.